Skimming and Fraud Preventative Practices at your Gas Station

 Because the labels state they are meant to prevent tampering, their presence discourages thieves.
 But with more technology enhancements, the labels are not the only preventative measure you should take to be effective in curbing this type of criminal activity.
 Not only should the labels be properly installed, but the labels AND the pumps should be regularly monitored.

-- Also place a sticker on the plastic card reader on the outside of the dispenser to know if someone has placed a ‘dummy’ card reader over your actual reader.
+- Place a sticker on the plastic card reader on the outside of the dispenser to know if someone has placed a ‘dummy’ card reader over your actual reader.
+Again, use a signature so that you can have a unique identifier for the sticker that you can recognize if tampered with.

 - Consider taking photos inside and outside the dispensers for an accurate record of “as-is” condition.